DaniloMachuca/Retro_Store/README.md

-# Retro Store - Loja Online de Jogos Antigos
+# Retro Store - Online Store for Retro Games

-Bem-vindo ao Retro Store, uma loja online dedicada a jogos antigos para os amantes da nostalgia!
+Welcome to Retro Store, an online store dedicated to retro games for nostalgia lovers!

-## ✨ Sobre o Projeto
+## ✨ About the Project

-A Retro Store foi desenvolvida para proporcionar uma experiência envolvente e estilosa para os fãs de jogos clássicos, oferecendo um catálogo repleto de títulos retrô para diversas plataformas.
+Retro Store was developed to provide an engaging and stylish experience for classic game fans, offering a catalog filled with retro titles for various platforms.

-## 🛠 Tecnologias Utilizadas
+## 🛠 Technologies Used

-Este projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - HTML5
-- CSS3 (utilizando apenas Bootstrap para estilização e responsividade)
+- CSS3 (using only Bootstrap for styling and responsiveness)

-## 🔧 Como Acessar
+## 🔧 How to Access

-O projeto está hospedado na Vercel.
-Você pode acessá-lo através do seguinte link:
+The project is hosted on Vercel.
+You can access it through the following link:

 [Retro Store - Vercel](https://retro-store-vert.vercel.app/)

-## 💎 Funcionalidades
+## 💎 Features

-- Interface intuitiva e estilosa com um design retrô
+- Intuitive and stylish interface with a retro design
-- Catálogo de jogos antigos dinâmico
+- Dynamic catalog of retro games
-- Carrinho de compras interativo
+- Interactive shopping cart
-- Suporte a dispositivos móveis
+- Mobile device support

-## 📈 Melhorias Futuras
+## 📈 Future Improvements

-- Implementação de um backend para gerenciamento de pedidos
+- Backend implementation for order management
-- Sistema de login e cadastro de usuários
+- User login and registration system
-- Integração com APIs de pagamento
+- Integration with payment APIs

-## 📧 Contato
+## 📧 Contact

-Se tiver dúvidas ou sugestões, entre em contato pelo email: danilo.machuca111@gmail.com
+If you have any questions or suggestions, feel free to contact via email: danilo.machuca111@gmail.com

-Feito com ❤️ por Danilo Machuca
+Made with ❤️ by Danilo Machuca